 Fortunately, there are plenty of less expensive options from both AMD and Intel focused on everything from word processing to gaming.
 With AMD’s latest 14-nanometer Zen CPUs all but released, Intel may have the upper hand in performance and value, but that’s subject to change early next year.

-Moreover, you'll need to take into consideration the rest of your PC's components.
-Pairing a top-end GTX 1080 graphics card with a $30 (£25, around AU$40) AMD Sempron simply wouldn't make sense.
-Whether you're building a budget computer or a premium-priced server machine, you'll want to keep your parts consistent.
+What's more, you'll have to take into consideration your PC’s other components.
+Pairing the best graphics card with a cheap processor would result in severe bottle-necking.
+Whether you're building a budget PC or a premium-priced server machine, you'll want to keep your parts consistent.

-So, without further ado, here are our picks for the top 10 greatest processors you can find right now for your desktop PC.
+With this list, we're focused purely on readily available desktop and server processors; laptop CPUs, obsolete sockets and non-x86 parts will be ignored.
+So without further ado, here are our picks of the top 10 best processors you can buy right now for your desktop – or, in some cases, laptop – PC.

 3. Intel Core i3-6100

 Processor Cores: 2 | Thermal Design Power: 65W | Graphics Controller: Intel HD Graphics 530 | Clock Speed: 3.7GHz | Processor Socket: LGA 1151 | L2 Cache: 2 x 256KB